Saturday 8th January 2022

 The best time for viewing is during the winter months, when the nights are darkest.
 Combine this with an awesome trail running route on a great mixture of forest trails then what further incentive do you need to pack your head torch, some warm winter gear & experience this amazing night run set in the beautiful confines of Kielder Forest.

 Start Time: 1700 Registration: 1500-1630.
 Event numbers will be issued at registration.
-Event briefing notes will be available on Wednesday 6th January.
+Event briefing notes will be available approx. five days prior to the event.
+Nothing will be posted out.

 Venue: The event is to be based at Kielder Castle Visitor Centre, Kielder, Northumberland, NE48 1ER.
 This is ideal for families & supporters.